 A. No. The Federal Crime Insurance Program was established to make crime insurance more readily available in areas where people have been unable to buy or retain crime insurance.
-Federal crime insurance therefore will not be denied to any eligible insured
+Federal crime insurance therefore will not be denied to any eligible insured because of the frequency or amount of his claims.

 However, the making of a false statement in the application or in connection with the submission of a claim will result in refusal of coverage or cancellation and the denial of claims.
-Intentionally false statements may also result in criminal
+Intentionally false statements may also result in criminal prosecution.

-15. Q. What protective devices are required on a residential property such as a home or apartment before it is eligible for Federal

-A. For a residential property to be eligible for Federal crime insurance, its exterior doors, other than sliding doors, must be equipped with either a dead bolt, or a self-locking dead latch.
-Dead bolts or self-latching dead latches must have a throw of at least 1/2 inch or be equipped with interlocking bolts and striker.
-(The term "dead bolt refers to the fact that the bolt cannot be made to retract except by turning a knob or key.
-The term "throw' refers to the distance which the bolt or latch protrudes from the body of the lock when the bolt or latch is in a locked position.)
+- 15. Q. What protective devices are required on a residential property such as a home or apartment before it is eligible for Federal crime insurance? - A. For a residential property to be eligible for Federal crime insurance, its exterior doors, other than sliding doors, must be equipped with either a dead bolt, or a self-locking dead latch.
+Dead bolts or self-locking dead latches must have a throw of at least 1/2 inch, unless the lock utilizes a vertical interlocking bolt and striker.
+(The term "dead bolt" refers to the fact that the bolt cannot be made to retract except by turning a knob or key.
+The term "throw" refers to the distance which the bolt or latch protrudes from the body of the lock when the bolt or latch is in a locked position.)
+Horizontal or vertical dead bolts provide far better protection than a selflocking dead latch and the greater the distance of the throw, the less chance there is that the door can be pried open.